By Beth Porter, Published July 15, 2020

 Air and water pollution, greenhouse gas emissions, and intensive resource use are the impacts not included in the full cost of plastics.
 This is part of why plastic products have remained cheap and plentiful.
 It’s past time for this to change.

 Plastics pose threats to communities from extraction to disposal.
-Plastics mostly end up in landfills and incinerators which are disproportionately placed in Black and Latinx communities, landfills and incinerators pollute the air and water.
+Plastics mostly end up in landfills and incinerators which are disproportionately placed in Black and Latino communities, landfills and incinerators pollute the air and water.
 Race is the prominent factor in predicting where toxic, industrial facilities are built and operated, even more than income or other socio-economic factors.
 And as environmental justice leader Dr. Robert Bullard identifies, there are no laws that would prohibit a neighborhood from being saturated with these facilities, compounding historical injustices and health risks to communities where they are built.

 One example of a community impacted by industry is the Taiwanese Formosa Plastics plant proposed for construction in the 5th District of Louisiana’s St. James parish, where 87 percent of the residents are Black.
 The air is among the most polluted in the country due to the high concentration of industrial facilities and this new project is set to be one of the largest plastic plants in the country.
 The permit allows it to emit 800 tons of toxic air pollutants and 13.6 million tons of greenhouse gases each year.
 Local residents are fighting the construction, calling for the parish council to rescind its vote approving the permits and urging Governor John Bel Edwards to intervene.